ssubramanian83/Streaming-ETL-Demo/README.md

 ## <a name="step-11"></a>Step 11:Enrich and Transform the data using ksqlDB

 In a traditional batch ETL, you run nighly or hourly runs to transform and load the data from the RDBMS tables to the Data warehousing for running analytics.
-This includes finding insights from the orders for marketing, detecting fraud etc..
+This includes running analytics from the orders for marketing, detecting fraud etc.. much later after the event has occured.
+With this option, your business cannot react to real time events when a customer discards the shopping cart or fraud happens.

 But with Confluent streaming ETL, you transform the data in real time using ksqlDB and find insights on the data in real time.
 This can help you with setting your data in motion by identifying business and marketing opportunies, detect and prevent fraud as they happen and many more.
 In this section we will use ksqlDB to transform the two tables by joining data in real time.
-Remember the orders table only had the customer id but no details on the customer's name or age or gender.

 For ksqlDB to be able to use the topics that Debezium created, you must declare streams over it.
-Because you configured Kafka Connect with Schema Registry, you don't need to declare the schema of the data for the streams, because it's inferred from the schema that Debezium writes with.
+Because you configured Kafka Connect with Schema Registry, you don't need to declare the schema of the data for the streams, because it's automatically inferred from the schema that Debezium writes with.

 By default, Debezium sends all events in an envelope that includes many pieces of information about the change captured.
 For this tutorial, we will transform the data to reflect the value after it changed and trim the rest of the metadata.